Updated on 22 Jun, 2023

 Give a desired name for the Oracle Cloud server.
 Select the OS image for Ubuntu20.04 and the instance type.

-Once the server is created you will need to edit the security policy and allow access to necessary network ports.
-By default UTunnel services are configured to listen on the ports TCP:443 and UDP:53, 443, 500 and 4500.
+Once the server is created, you will need to edit the security policy and allow access to the necessary network ports.
+By default, UTunnel services are configured to listen on the ports TCP:443 and UDP:53, 443, 500, and 4500.

 For that, navigate to Compute > Instances > Instance details.
 Then click on Virtual cloud network name.